devutkarsh/gateway-service/README.md

 # gateway-service
-Microservice to authorise and route traffic.
+Microservice to authorise and route traffic using Netflix Zuul.